 If you are planning to move to Portugal you’ll need to set up a few things before you arrive, and upon your arrival.
 This moving checklist will help you discover how to move to Portugal successfully.

 As our article on managing your move abroad points out, the basic things to consider during relocation are visas and permits, vaccines for family members, restrictions or taxes on shipped household items, taxes due when you ship your car, vaccines, and quarantines for pets and insurance.

 Planning a new life in the Portuguese sun?
 Ensure your treasured belongings make the journey safely with Eurosender.
 Compare and contrast shipping options from some of the world's biggest logistics firms.
 With Eurosender, you'll get a quote in minutes, giving you peace of mind as you embark on your Portuguese adventure.

 If you haven’t done it already, sorting out your Portuguese residence permit is an essential first step.

 Expat guide to opening a bank account in Portugal

 Finding a home in Portugal when relocating to Portugal

 So you have your visa and bank account.
 Now you need to find a place to stay.
 Read Expatica’s guide to where to live in Portugal.
-Should you rent or buy?
+Should you rent in Portugal or buy property in Portugal?
 Expatica helps you to do the research and decide on the best housing option.
-Visit our Housing section for guides, advice and tips.
+Visit our Housing section for guides, advice, and tips.